acorn-io/library/mariadb/README.md

 mariadb-2-7f49689648-6h7kf/mariadb-2: 2022-06-17 23:57:18 0 [Note] WSREP: Recovered position: 8d5f1139-ee97-11ec-b8ef-7359029eaa77:3
 ```

 3.)
 Find the node with the highest position value.
-In this case we can use `mariadb-1` or `mariadb-2` since they are both at 3.
+In this case, we can use `mariadb-1` or `mariadb-2` since they are both at 3.

 4.)
 Update the app so that `acorn update [APP-NAME] --recovery --force-recover --boot-strap-index 2`.
 We are using `2` because it is the most advanced.
-If the containers have come up and you do not see "failed to update grastate.data" then the app is ready to update.
+If the containers have come up and you do not see `failed to update grastate.data` then the app is ready to update.

 5.) `acorn update [APP-NAME] --recovery=false --force-recover=false`.
 This will cause the containers to restart and the new boot-strap-index node will start the cluster.